-Section 2 would clarify existing law, allowing a dealer to transfer title on a vehicle without the statement of origin or certificate of title if the dealer includes in a sworn statement that the certificate of title or statement of origin was not delivered to the dealer, or it has been lost or misplaced.
-The bill would also make clear that a dealer is only liable for filing a false statement if it is done knowingly and intentionally.
+Section 2 clarifies existing law, and makes various conforming changes, allowing a dealer to transfer title on a vehicle without the statement of origin or certificate of title if the dealer includes in a sworn statement that the certificate of title or statement of origin was not delivered to the dealer, or it has been lost or misplaced.
+It also makes clear that a dealer is only liable for filing a false statement if it is done knowingly and intentionally.

-This section would also provide that if the dealer transfers the title when the existing certificate of title is unavailable, the title must be delivered to the Division no later than 60 days after the sale of the vehicle.
+This section also provides that if the dealer transfers the title when the existing certificate of title is unavailable, the title must be delivered to the Division no later than 60 days after the sale of the vehicle.
 Failure to do so would give a purchaser of the vehicle the option to collect liquidated damages in the amount of 5% of the vehicle price, up to \$1000, from the dealer.

-This section would also require the Division, in consultation with the Automobile Dealers Association, to study the impacts of statutory changes in this section, consumer protection in the motor vehicle transfer process, potential changes to the electronic lien system, and any other issues the Division deems appropriate.
-The Division would be required to report its findings to the Joint Legislative Transportation Oversight Committee by December 1, 2020.
+This section also requires the Division, in consultation with the Automobile Dealers Association, to study the impacts of statutory changes in this section, consumer protection in the motor vehicle transfer process, potential changes to the electronic lien system, and any other issues the Division deems appropriate.
+The Division must report its findings to the Joint Legislative Transportation Oversight Committee by December 1, 2020.